-The Concho Valley Council of Governments provides Head Start and Early Head Start services in 6 counties with a funded enrollment of 565.
-Head Start funded enrollment is 445 serving, 17 children in Concho County, 17 in Crockett County, 34 in Kimble County, 17 in Menard County, 17 in Schleicher County and 343 in Tom Green County.
-Early Head Start funded enrollment is 120, serving 112 children and 8 Pregnant Woman in Tom Green County.
+The Concho Valley Council of Governments provides Head Start and Early Head Start services in 5 counties with a funded enrollment of 539 Head Start funded enrollment is 445 serving, 17 children in Concho County, 17 in Crockett County, 17 in Menard County, 17 in Schleicher County and 343 in Tom Green County.
+Early Head Start funded enrollment is 128, serving 112 children and 8 Pregnant Woman in Tom Green County and 8 children in Menard County.